Search results

 Fish accounted for surprisingly large part of the Stone Age diet

+This article is over 5 years old, and the information may therefore be outdated.
 New research at Lund University in Sweden can now show what Stone Age people actually ate in southern Scandinavia 10 000 years ago.
 The importance of fish in the diet has proven to be greater than expected.
 So, if you want to follow a Paleo diet - you should quite simply eat a lot of fish.
-Osteologists Adam Boethius and Torbjörn Ahlström have studied the importance of various protein sources in th
+Osteologists Adam Boethius a

 Swedes have been brewing beer since the Iron Age, new evidence confirms

+This article is over 5 years old, and the information may therefore be outdated.
 Archaeologists at Lund University in Sweden have found carbonised germinated grains showing that malt was produced for beer brewing as early as the Iron Age in the Nordic region.
 The findings made in Uppåkra in southern Sweden indicate a large-scale production of beer, possibly for feasting and trade.
-“We found carbonised malt in an area with low-temperature ovens located in a separate part of the
+“We found carbon

 Antikythera shipwreck yields remarkable artifacts

+This article is over 5 years old, and the information may therefore be outdated.
 Researchers have discovered several extraordinary items at the Antikythera shipwreck site in Greece, including bronze statue pieces and a mystery disc decorated with a bull.
-The statue pieces, notably a bronze arm and two marble feet attached to a plinth, were found lodged under massive boulders, leading the international team to believe that at least seven life-size statues could be hidden nearby
+The statue pieces, notably a bronze arm and two marble feet attached to a plinth, were found lodged under massive boulders, leading the internati

 Swedish Medical Products Agency grants approval for clinical study of new stem cell based Parkinson’s Disease treatment